Summit VS Mountain View 9/19/25

 Craig began coaching at Summit in 2015.
 He is the Vice President of Land Acquisition and Development for Hayden Homes.
 Craig is excited for another opportunity to coach and impact the lives of young student athletes.
 Craig and his wife Meg have two boys: Campbell and Grant.
 When he is not in the office or on the football field, Craig spends time with family and friends enjoying the Central Oregon outdoors.

-JV Head Coach, on staff since 2022
+Running backs/JV Co-Head Coach, on staff since 2023

 Troy O’Bryan

-JV Assistant Coach, on staff since 2023
+Linebackers/ JV Co-Head Coach, on staff since 2023

 Troy, an Oregon native, transitioned from linebacker at Astoria High School and Eastern Oregon University to becoming a football coach.
 With 9 years of coaching experience in Beaverton, he honed his coaching skills before moving to Bend in 2020.
 He spent three years coaching at Pacific Crest Middle School before joining the Storm.
 Beyond the field, he cherishes family time with his wife Jenny, daughter Taylor, and son Tanner, taking full advantage of all that Central Oregon has to offer.

-Equipment Manager, JV DL Coach, on staff since 2021
+JV OL/DL Assistant, on staff since 2025

 Andy High